 5. Breeding age

 The suitable breeding age for a White male Pitbull is 12 to 15 months, whereas a female White Pitbull is about 2 years.
-Although female White Pitbulls mature sexually much earlier, the minimum age limit of 2 years ensures that the female White Pitbull is in peak health before her first pregnancy.
+Although female White Pitbulls mature much earlier, the minimum age limit of 2 years ensures that the female White Pitbull is in peak health before her first pregnancy.

 Female White Pitbulls have a slightly narrower head with eyes comparatively further apart.
 They also have tighter lips, whereas the lips of the White male Pitbulls are somewhat loose.